Romelu Lukaku

-Romelu Lukaku Bolingoli (/nl/; born 13 May 1993) is a Belgian professional footballer who plays as a striker for club Napoli and the Belgium national team.
-Lukaku ranks second for the all-time European men's top goalscorers in international football (89).
+Romelu Lukaku Bolingoli (/nl/; born 13 May 1993) is a Belgian professional footballer who plays as a striker for club Fenerbahçe and the Belgium national team.
+Lukaku ranks second for the all-time European men's top goalscorers in international football, with 93 goals.

 Lukaku began his senior club career playing for Anderlecht, where he won a Belgian Pro League title and finished as the league's top goalscorer.
-In 2011, he joined Chelsea in a transfer worth £10 million (€12 million), but limited playing time resulted in loans to West Bromwich Albion and Everton; in 2014, Lukaku signed with Everton in a then club-record transfer worth £28 million (€32 million), going on to finish as the league's second-top goalscorer.
-He subsequently signed with Manchester United in a transfer worth £75 million (€85 million), but after a breakdown in relations with the club, Lukaku departed for Inter Milan in 2019, in a club-record deal worth €80 million (£68.1 million), where he won a Serie A title and the Serie A Most Valuable Player award.
+In 2011, he joined Chelsea, but limited playing time resulted in loans to West Bromwich Albion and Everton.
+In 2014, Lukaku signed with Everton in a permanent deal.
+In the 2016–17 Premier League season, he scored 25 goals and was named in the PFA Team of the Year.
+In 2017, he signed with Manchester United, where he scored his 100th Premier League goal and featured in the 2018 FA Cup final.

-In 2021, Lukaku returned to Chelsea in a club-record transfer worth £97.5 million (€115 million), becoming the seventh-most expensive player, the most expensive Belgian player and, at the time, the most expensive player of all time in cumulative transfer fees.
-However, after one season, he was sent out on loan back to Italy to Inter Milan and Roma before joining another Italian club, Napoli, on a permanent deal, where he won a second Serie A title.
+In 2019, following a disappointing second season with United, Lukaku departed for Inter Milan.
+In his debut season, he helped Inter reach the UEFA Europa League final and was named the competition's Player of the Season.
+In the following season, he led them to their first Serie A title in 11 years and was awarded both the league's Most Valuable Player and Footballer of the Year.
+In 2021, Lukaku returned to Chelsea in a club-record transfer worth £97.5 million (€115 million).
+However, after just one season, he was sent out on loan back to Italy to Inter and Roma before joining Napoli on a permanent deal in 2024.
+Lukaku was Napoli's top goalscorer en route to winning the 2024–25 Serie A title and was named in the league's Team of the Season.

-Belgium's all-time top goalscorer, Lukaku made his senior international debut in 2010, and has represented his country at six major tournaments: the 2016, 2020 and 2024 UEFA European Championships and the 2014, 2018 and 2022 FIFA World Cups; he finished as joint second-highest goalscorer to win the Bronze Boot in 2018.
+Belgium's all-time top goalscorer, Lukaku made his senior international debut in 2010, and has represented his country at seven major tournaments: the 2016, 2020, and 2024 UEFA European Championships, and the 2014, 2018, 2022, and 2026 FIFA World Cups; he finished as joint second-highest goalscorer to win the World Cup Bronze Boot in 2018 and was named in the European Championship Team of the Tournament in 2020.
+A member of his nation's golden generation, he helped Belgium finish in third place at the 2018 World Cup, their best-ever result at the tournament.